bhavesh-chaudhari/1-hour-mini-projects/Python/02-Strong-Custom-Password-Generator/Readme.md

 <= Default password length is 8 =>

-Do you want to change the default password length ? (yes/no) : zasjhs Not a valid response, please try again !
+Do you want to change the default password length ? (yes/no) : some random response Not a valid response, please try again !
 Do you want to change the default password length ? (yes/no) : yes Enter new password length(number): 11